Twig Templating

 composer require twig/twig

-Siler doesn't have direct dependencies, to stay fit, it favors peer dependencies, which means you have to explicitly declare a
+Siler doesn't have direct dependencies, to stay fit, it favors peer dependencies, which means you have to explicitly declare a twig dependency in your project in order to use it.

-instance.use Siler\Twig;
+use Siler\Twig;

 Twig\init('path/to/templates');

-function call, so you call add Twig plugins, filters and functions, for example, adding Siler\Http\url
+Actually it is also returned at init function call, so you call add Twig plugins, filters and functions, for example, adding Siler\Http\url into Twig's Environment to later reference static assets on the public folder:

 ->addFunction(new Twig_SimpleFunction('url', 'Siler\Http\url'));

-At initialization, you can also provide a path to templates cache as second argument and if you want to let Twig debug as third argument (defaults to
+At initialization, you can also provide a path to templates cache as second argument and if you want to let Twig debug as third argument (defaults to false):

-):$shouldTwigDebug = true;
+$shouldTwigDebug = true;

 Twig\init('path/to/templates', 'path/to/templates/cache', $shouldTwigDebug);

-To render a template, simply call
+To render a template, simply call render at Twig namespace:

 An passing parameters can be done by the second argument: